alfikamuis/Mini-Project-FrontEnd/README.md

-# FeShopProject
+# FeShopProject (Backend dummy on server-node-js branch)

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.3.
+This project was mainly focusd CRUD product and cart implementation

 ## Development server